 Every e-ticket PDF is generated by VNR’s central system in Vietnamese, even when booked through an English-language platform like Vexere.
 Knowing which field to check before you reach the platform saves significant time at the gate.

 The large QR code is the most important element on the ticket, located in the top-right or center of the PDF.
-Beyond that, Vexere recommends verifying three fields immediately upon receiving your confirmation: the departure station (some cities have multiple stops), the train code (your platform identifier), and your carriage and berth numbers before boarding.
+Beyond that, Vexere recommends verifying three fields immediately upon receiving your confirmation: the departure station (some cities have multiple stops or entrances), the train code (your platform identifier), and your carriage and berth numbers before boarding.

 Journey Information Fields